Yosemite National Park – California 2022

 Learn from two experts in Veterinary Medicine and expand your knowledge on Emergency Critical Care.
-Enjoy hiking, lounging at the pool, a spa experience, a photography class, or a flight over Yosemite at the newest lodge in Yosemite National Park.
+Enjoy hiking, lounging at the pool, a spa experience or a flight over Yosemite at the newest lodge in Yosemite National Park.
 Our half day seminars give you plenty of time to enjoy the location.

 October 4, 2022